-Motörhead’s sound is typically classified as heavy metal, but their fusion with a punk rock placed them as the pioneers of speed metal and thrash metal.
-Motörhead’s lyrics usually deal with themes of war, good versus evil, abuse of power, promiscuous sex, drug abuse, and above all, gambling.
+Motörhead’s sound is typically classified as heavy metal, but their fusion with punk rock made them speed and Thrash Metal pioneers.
+Motörhead’s lyrics usually deal with themes of war, good versus evil, abuse of power, promiscuous sex, drug abuse, and gambling.
 The name “Motörhead” – with the use of the metal umlaut – refers to users who use amphetamines.
 The band’s characteristic logo featuring a boar with chains and spikes was created by artist Joe Petagno in 1977 and used on the band’s debut album, appearing on most of their subsequent releases.

 Chiswick published the single “Motörhead” in June, followed by the album Motörhead in August, which spent a week in the UK music charts at position 43.
 The band played shows supporting Hawkwind in June, starting the ‘Beyond the Threshold of Pain’ tour with The Count Bishops in late July.
 In September 1978, the single “Louie Louie” was released, reaching number 68 on the UK Singles Chart, and the band toured the UK to promote it, appearing for the first time on the BBC TV show Top of the Pops on October 25.
 Chiswick capitalized on this new level of success by re-releasing the debut album on white vinyl via EMI Records.
 By this time, the standard of their performances had improved considerably, and the nonchalant nature of their music was beginning to gain a following from both metal and punk enthusiasts.

-The success of the single led them into the studios to record an album.
-On March 9, 1979 they played the song “Overkill” on the Top of the Pops program in support of the single, which preceded the release of the LP Overkill, released on March 24.
+The single’s success led them to the studios to record an album.
+On March 9, 1979, they played the song “Overkill” on the Top of the Pops program in support of the single, which preceded the release of the LP Overkill, released on March 24.
 It was the band’s first album to enter the top 40 of the UK Albums Chart, reaching #24, with the single placing 39th on the UK Singles Chart.
 Months later, the band began work on their next album, Bomber, which reached position 12 in the UK.
 On December 1, it was followed by the single of the same name (“Bomber”), reaching #34 on the UK Singles Chart.
-The European and UK tour of this release featured the group Saxon as support.
+This release’s European and UK tour featured the group Saxon as support.
 The stage of the shows featured a lighting rig with a spectacular bomber aeroplane as a decoration.
 The title track of Bomber was inspired by Len Deighton’s novel Bomber, which was a real-time chronicle of an RAF aerial bombing from the point of view of all concerned: from the RAF crews, the Luftwaffe, and the civilians on the ground.